GNOME/gjs/doc/SpiderMonkey_Memory.md

 # Memory management in SpiderMonkey #

-When writing JavaScript extensions in C, we have to understand and be careful about memory management.
+When writing JavaScript extensions in C++, we have to understand and be careful about memory management.

-This document only applies to C code using the jsapi.h API.
+This document only applies to C++ code using the jsapi.h API.
 If you simply write a GObject-style library and describe it via gobject-introspection typelib, there is no need to understand garbage collection details.

 ## Mark-and-sweep collector ##